The Color Before the Sun

-The Color Before the Sun is the eighth studio album by progressive rock band Coheed and Cambria.
-Following the conceptual double album, The Afterman: Ascension and Descension, released in 2012 and 2013 respectively, The Color Before the Sun is the first non-conceptual album the band has released, making it the only Coheed and Cambria album to not be a part of The Amory Wars storyline.
+The Color Before the Sun is the eighth studio album by American progressive rock band Coheed and Cambria.
+Following the conceptual double album, The Afterman: Ascension and Descension, released in 2012 and 2013 respectively, The Color Before the Sun is the first non-conceptual album the band has released, making it the only Coheed and Cambria album not to be a part of The Amory Wars storyline.
 The band released a live acoustic version of "Atlas" in August 2014, and announced a release date of October 9 in July of the following year, before announcing a push back to October 16, 2015.
 The first single was "You Got Spirit, Kid", released in July 2015, with a music video for the song released in August.
 A second music video, for the song "Island", was released in October.

 Background and recording

-In August 2014, Coheed and Cambria singer/guitarist Claudio Sanchez released a self-shot acoustic rendition of a new song titled "Atlas" via the band's official YouTube channel.
+In August 2014, Coheed and Cambria singer and guitarist Claudio Sanchez released a self-shot acoustic rendition of a new song titled "Atlas" via the band's official YouTube channel.